Table of Contents

 In some places, the dura mater extends into the depths of the brain and thereby forms septa or duplications of the meningeal layer of the dura, respectively.
 Overall, four septa of the dura mater are differentiated between.

-Another septum is the diaphragma sellae.
-It covers the sella turcica and also has a small opening for the hypophysenstil to pass through.
+- The diaphragma sellae.
+It covers the sella turcica andhas a small opening for the pituitary stalk and hypophyseal veins to pass through.

 Blood supply of the dura mater